-All student account inquiries should be directed to the Manager of Student Accounts.
-Information on this website is timely and updated at the College's discretion.
+All student account inquiries should be directed to Student Accounts.

-Fall bills will be mailed to students' permanent address in early July and are due early August.
-Spring bills are sent to the students' local mailbox early November, due early December.
+Fall bills will be mailed to students' permanent address by July 1st and are due August 2, 2021.
+Spring bills will be available on the portal by November 1st and are due December 2, 2021.
 For complete details regarding tuition and fees, please refer to the ‘Costs' above.
 Late payments are subject to a $150 late fee.

 Olin College of Engineering